political-analysis/what-is-rationality/what-is-rationality.md

 Rationality is not a natural state of the human mind.
 It's a state which is achieved through hard and determined effort, which needs to be pointed in the right directions.
 It's a state which is never perfectly achieved.
 One is never finished in the development of one's rationality.
 It's a life-long learning experience, a path not a destination.

-In my opinion, human ability to reason outruns our ability to understand our processes of reasoning on a second-order level.
-Reasoning is a capability of our minds.
-Our minds are very complex and our understanding of them is very rudimentary.
-Our processes of reasoning are the outcome of a process of biological and social evolution, consisting of the Darwinian evolution of our brains and the transmission and evolution of intellectual DNA forward through history.

-Our rules for reasoning are, in my opinion, essentially encoded in our languages.
-Our languages are complex organs with many subdivisions such as mathematical language and technical jargon of various fields, which are outposts dotted around a complex, generalized "everyday" language.

-In my opinion, the most important wisdom about reasoning is contained in the rules governing our everyday languages.
-Good argumentation is mostly a matter of using everyday language in a way which adheres rigorously to common sense best practices of clarity and thoroughness.
-In other words, deeply understanding common sense about how to use language when attempting to discern the truth is the most important aspect of the development of rationality.
-Common sense, in other words, is the heart of rationality.

-Good reasoning is full of uniform and repeatable patterns.
-Some of these repeatable patterns can be systematized: for example, deductive logic, mathematics, and science all have a corpus of repeatable reasoning techniques of various degrees of formality.
-Understanding these patterns is important to the development of rationality.

 To me, the heart of rationality is the tao of rationality.
 This is a way of being and moving in the world of ideas which is the essence of rationality.
 It is at once an inscrutable quality, a great mystery, and the accumulation of myriad little details and traditions gathered into the practice of reason over the life of humanity.